briansanchez1/Brainflash/README.md

 This section details how to set up and run the application locally.
 This requires running two components once the repository is cloned and opened in Visual Studio Code.

+This project utilizes the following technologies.
+Before running the project, ensure that the proper versions are installed on your system

+1. Java - version 21
+2. React - version 18.2
+3. NodeJS - version 20.11.1

 ### Back End

 1. Ensure that a valid mySQL connection is set up on the machine.
 To download and set up mySQL, visit https://www.mysql.com/downloads/.
 2. Once this connection is set up, create a new schema titled "brainflash".
-3. Set the User environment variables as follows using your command prompt (parentheses indicate entering information as it relates to your database setup.
-Omit the parentheses when using the command prompt).
+3. Set your User environment variables as follows.
 This will ensure that the application is able to connect to the mySQL database.

-     ```
-     setx DATABASE_USERNAME (your database username)
-     setx DATABASE_PASSWORD (your database password)
-     setx DATABASE_URL localhost:3306/brainflash
-     ```
+   a.
+Set DATABASE_USERNAME to the username for your database connection
+   b.
+Set DATABASE_PASSWORD to the password for your database connection
+   c.
+Set DATABASE_URL to the reflect the port for your connection and the name for the BrainFlash database (for example, localhost:3306/brainflash)

 5. Open Visual Studio Code and run the BrainflashApplication.java file (located in backend/src/main/java).

 ### Front End